Updated: 1 day ago

 If the salary transparency laws expand to more states and companies, rules around the protection of employees for discussing their salaries in the workplace would most likely also expand.
 It's now common for younger workers (especially millennials) to share salary information amongst themselves to get the best salary offer from a prospective employer.
 As this trend continues, there will be more pressure on employer transparency, and talking about salaries will become more of the norm.

-Know your salary transparency and history laws and legal protections in your state, city local municipality, prospective employer, or government agencies.
+Know your salary history salary range disclosure laws and legal protections in your state, city local municipality, prospective employer, or government agencies.

 Know if your state bans salary transparency or knowing a candidate's salary history.

 If you are a remote worker, know your 'home base' or work location that claims you for tax reasons.
 Know this location and that state or city's laws.

 While sharing salary information is becoming more common, consider discussing salaries with co-workers cautiously as you may expose your company's existing pay inequities.